FugroRoames/Geodesy.jl/README.md

 The above images gives a quick picture of the components of the coordinate reference systems used in geodesy, with the data structure link showing the data structure used by the EPSG authority for the WGS84 (GPS) coordinate reference system as shown on the [EPSG website](http://www.epsg-registry.org/)).

-The `Geodesy` package implements these components as Julia types for coordinate systems, datums, abstract coordinate reference *systems* and fully georeferenced `Position`s.
-Following this, `Geodesy` coordinate types (such as "earth centered, earth fixed" `ECEF`, "longitude-latitude-altitude" `LLA`, and "east-north-up" `ENU`) do not have full datum knowledge and require supplemental information to perform coordinate transformations.
-The datum provides this missing information by, for example, indicating a particular elliptical model of the earth.
-Thus, additional types are provided to wrap the combined coordinates and datum for convenience and extensibility.
+The `Geodesy` package implements these components as Julia types for coordinates, datums, abstract coordinate reference *systems* and fully georeferenced `Position`s.
+Following this, `Geodesy` coordinate types (such as "earth centered, earth fixed" `ECEF`, "longitude-latitude-altitude" `LLA`, and "east-north-up" `ENU`) are raw data formats and do **not** have knowledge of relevant datum.
+They require supplemental information to perform coordinate transformations, but are appropriate storage containers for managing and performing calculations on large numbers of points assumed to be in the same CRS.

+While the term "datum" originally referred to a measurement procedure for determining the coordinates of points, here we mean something slightly different.
+Pragmatically, the datum provides the necessary information to perform any required coordinate/datum transformations, and it can be an instance of any Julia type.
+The datum may, for example, indicate a particular elliptical model of the earth, allowing one to convert between latitude/longitude to a Cartesian frame.
+Or it might indicate the the `Position` of the origin of an `ENU` frame, allowing one to return to a geocentric coordinate when required. `Geodesy` provides two additional types to wrap the combined coordinates and datum for convenience and extensibility.

-A `CRS` (coordinate reference system) is a concrete Julia type providing both the datum and the coordinate *system* used, while the related `Position` type includes this information plus the numerical coordinate *data*.
+A `CRS` (coordinate reference system) is a concrete Julia type providing both the datum and the coordinate *format* used, while the related `Position` type includes this information plus the numerical coordinate *data*.
 This allows us to transform a `Position` into a new `CRS` with ease via the `geotransform` function:

 ``` julia
     geotransform(new_crs::CRS, position::Position) # -> new_position::Position